lablup/backend.ai-docs-webui/docs/trouble_shooting/trouble_shooting.rst

 .. note::
    This feature is only available for superadmins.

-If a new image is pushed to one of the Backend.AI docker registries, the image metadata must be updated in Backend.AI to be used in creating a compute session.
+If a new image is pushed to one of the GPU Platform docker registries, the image metadata must be updated in GPU Platform to be used in creating a compute session.
 Metadata update can be performed by clicking the RESCAN IMAGES button on the Maintenance page.
 This will update metadata for every docker registry, if there are multiple registries.